citechnical/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql-on-centos-5.md

 The Postfix Mail Transfer Agent (MTA) is a high performance open source e-mail server system.
 This guide is written to document the Postfix mail service running on the CentOS 7 Linode at citechnical.com.
 It also uses Dovecot for IMAP/POP3 service and MySQL to store information on virtual domains and users.
 This guide is largely based on Peter Sandin's similar guide [Installing Postfix with Dovecot and MySQL on CentOS 5](https://github.com/linode/docs/blob/master/docs/email/postfix/email-with-postfix-dovecot-and-mysql-on-centos-5.md) at https://github.com/linode/docs.

-It is assumed that you have followed the steps outlined in our [getting started guide](/docs/getting-started/).
-All configuration will be performed in a terminal session; make sure you're logged into your Linode as root via SSH.
+We have followed the steps outlined in our [getting started guide](/docs/getting-started/).
+All configuration was performed in a terminal session, remotely using SSH to citechnical.com.
+We were logged in to the Linode using the edward account and then switched to root user upon login.

-**NOTE: Please read all of the information presented in this guide carefully.** There are many files and commands that will need to be edited as part of the setup process: please do not simply copy and paste the example blocks.
+**NOTE: Please read all of the information presented in this guide carefully.** Many files and commands have been edited as part of the setup process.
+Also, every installation could be slightly different.
+This document records the process on the citechnical.com server specifically but may be used to configure other CentOS 7 servers if needed.

 Set the Hostname
 ----------------